 Since the postal sorter is white, it works perfectly with the rest of our furniture.
 I love that it has just the right amount of rusty, worn patina to give all the great vintage vibes to this space.
 When it is not the Christmas season, I like to put vintage books, old bottles, or seasonal elements into the cubbies.

-Tip: When styling cubbies, you don’t have to fill every space!
+Tip: When styling cubbies or shelves, you don’t have to fill every space!
 When it’s not being used for our Advent calendar, about half of the cubbies are left empty!
 It leaves some places for the eye to rest and doesn’t over-clutter the decor.

 Instead of a traditional side table, I use a similar vintage wicker trunk on the other end of the sofa.
-I love that it just adds more texture and interest to the room.
+Actually, I usually have a crate stacked with it for height.
+To use the crate for the tree, I just unstacked them and ended up loving it.
+They add even more texture and interest to the room.
 It also adds a touch of the wood tones, but in a light and soft way.

 With all the details put together, this room is one of the coziest spaces in our home.
 I think the one thing that makes it the most cozy is that it’s a space we all enjoy together.